Provider frequently asked questions

 The guidelines provide further detail regarding co-contribution requirements.

 Non-government schools, not-for-profit early childhood education and care (ECEC) providers and associated system authorities can apply for low-interest loans to build new schools, campuses or ECEC centres or upgrade their existing school facilities, and ECEC centres.
-This means that ECEC service providers can apply to access one or multiple funding sources to fund infrastructure projects.
-The next round of the Scheme will open 1 May and close 31 July 2025.
+A loan can be combined with a Flying Start Infrastructure to fund new expanded ECEC services in areas of unmet demand for preschool.

 Yes, for some types of items and activities.
-Page 7 of the guidelines outlines the types of costs for which successful applicants can receive funding.
+The guidelines outline the types of costs for which successful applicants can receive funding.

 The Flying Start Infrastructure Grants contribute to project costs only.
-The applicant must demonstrate that the project can be delivered and maintained as no additional grant funding will be provided.
+The applicant must demonstrate that the project can be maintained without further government funding.

 The OECD is committed to helping applicants through the grant application and project delivery process.
 We have developed a comprehensive Guidance Pack stepping out what is required to deliver an infrastructure project.